qrtl/rpl-custom/website_sale_delivery_charge_payment_fee/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds logic to support features from website_sale_charge_payment_fee works with website_sale_delivery.
+This module adds logic for the features of website_sale_charge_payment_fee to work with website_sale_delivery.

 **Table of contents**